LunarWatcher/Taskranger/docs/Config.md

 #### `default`
 Type: Date format

 This is used as the output format, as well as the format to use for parsing when none is specified.
-It's highly recommended that this date format contains the day, month, year, and time of day.
+It's highly recommended that this date format contains the day, month, year, and time of day, as it'll also be used as the output format.